netbirdio/docs/docs/getting-started/self-hosting.md

       > Use ```https://YOUR DOMAIN``` as ````Allowed Callback URLs````, ```Allowed Logout URLs```, ```Allowed Web Origins``` and ```Allowed Origins (CORS)```
     * set the variables in the ```setup.env```
-    * Make sure that `Token Endpoint Authentication Method` is set to `None` in your Auth0 Default Application
+    * :warning: Make sure that `Token Endpoint Authentication Method` is set to `None` in your Auth0 Default Application
 6. Configure ```NETBIRD_AUTH0_AUDIENCE``` property.

     * Check [Auth0 Create An API](https://auth0.com/docs/quickstart/backend/golang#create-an-api) section to obtain AuthAudience.